davidmorford/GameBuildKit/Readme.md

 # BuildKit for Games

-BuildKit for Games is an experimental project that brings BuildKit, NavigationKit and Cocos2D into a single structure designed to share static libraries and resources with multiple game applications.
+BuildKit for Games is an experimental project that brings BuildKit, NavigatorKit and Cocos2D into a single structure designed to share static libraries and resources with multiple game applications.
 Please see the readme for BuildKit to get started.

 [BuildKit Readme](http://github.com/davidmorford/BuildKit/blob/master/Readme.md)